publishkit/vault/doc/intro.md

 ## kit preview

-Before deploying your changes to your hosting provider, you can live preview your kit application locally.
-Assuming you have nodejs installed on your machine, open your terminal, navigate to your kit folder and and serve the folder by running:
+Before deploying your changes to your hosting provider, you can live preview your kit application localy.
+Assuming you have nodejs installed on your machine, open your terminal, navigate to your kit folder and run:

 ```bash
 cd /path/to/kit